josephthomashines/personal-blog/src/posts/moving-to-static.md

 The solution I have now is using python3, inspired by [this post on dev.to](https://dev.to/nqcm/making-a-static-site-generator-with-python-part-1-3kn3).
 Using the Jinja2[^jinja] module for templating and Markdown2[^markdown2] for markdown parsing, it is remarkably simple to roll your own static site generator.
-Jinja key contribution is that it allows the site to be decoupled.
+Jinja's key contribution is that it allows the site's components to be decoupled.
 This allows separation of both structure and content, but also allows for repeated HTML to be easily shared.
 For example, the header component of this page is part of the base template, which every other page extends.
 I can change the header in this base file,